ibm-cloud-docs/cloud-shell/shell-ui.md

 ## Your {{site.data.keyword.cloud-shell_short}} workspace
 {: #shell-workspace}

 Each time that you open {{site.data.keyword.cloud-shell_short}}, you connect to your {{site.data.keyword.cloud-shell_short}} workspace.
 A workspace is a dedicated environment that holds your user and session data and provides temporary storage for you to work with files.
 Workspaces are separate for each user, account, and region, which each run in their own virtual machine.
-This means that only you can access your workspace, and if you're a user in multiple accounts, you have separate workspaces for each account, which keeps your data isolated and secure.
+Only you can access your workspace, and if you're a user in multiple accounts, you have separate workspaces for each account, which keeps your data that is isolated and secure.
 For more information about storing data in {{site.data.keyword.cloud-shell_short}}, see [Temporary workspace storage](/docs/cloud-shell?topic=cloud-shell-files#file-persistence).

 ## Deleting your {{site.data.keyword.cloud-shell_short}} workspace
 {: #shell-workspace-delete}